 In this old photo that was hanging in the lobby, the woman sitting on the railing is right about where our table was, although it’s obviously a whole new porch.

-Sally had lettuce-wrapped steak and I had a cheeseburger.
+My wife had lettuce-wrapped steak and I had a cheeseburger.
 The food was very good, but pricey.

 If you aren’t terribly worried about price and you’re looking for a tasty meal in a posh setting, The Cliff House will meet your needs.